KhronosGroup/glTF-Asset-Generator/Source/LogTemplates/Primitive_VertexColor.md

-These models are intended to test the attributes that can be applied to a primitive.
+These models are intended to test applying vertex colors with different component types to a primitive.

 All values of Byte and Short are normalized unsigned.